mypiaware/virtual-radar-server-installation/README.md

 ```
 bash -c "$(wget -O - https://github.com/mypiaware/virtual-radar-server-installation/raw/master/virtual_radar_server_install.sh)"
 ```
 Run the above one-line command to execute this VRS installation script.
-The vast majority of the installation time will involve installing Mono which is a prerequisite to installing VRS.
+The vast majority of the installation time will involve installing Mono (if Mono is not already installed) which is a prerequisite to installing VRS.

 ## VRS Plugins